Sam Fisher (Australian footballer): Best & Fairest, All-Australian

-Consecutive Grand Finals
+Consecutive grand finals

-Fisher was again a consistent intercept marking and prolific running presence in St Kilda's club all-time best home and away season of 2009, being pivotal in the Saints defence.
-Playing as a key back-man, regularly at centre halfback, he was used as a primary rebound player.
-He averaged 23 disposals and 8 marks per game for the season, playing in 21 of the 22 matches in the 2009 home and away rounds, in which St Kilda qualified in first position for the finals series, winning the 2009 Minor Premiership McClelland Trophy.
+Fisher was again a consistent interceptor and prolific running presence in St Kilda's club all-time best home-and-away season of 2009, being pivotal in the Saints defence.
+Playing as a key back-man, regularly at centre half-back, he was used as a primary rebound player.
+He averaged 23 disposals and 8 marks per game for the season, playing in 21 of the 22 matches in the 2009 home-and-away rounds, in which St Kilda qualified in first position for the finals series, winning the 2009 Minor Premiership McClelland Trophy.
 Fisher was one of the dominant players of the 2009 Finals series, beginning the finals with a game high 42 disposals and 16 marks in the impressive 1st Qualifying Final win against Collingwood.
 He then played a crucial role in St Kilda's triumphant but unforgivably gruelling Preliminary Final win two weeks later.
-Fisher collected 30 disposals and kicked a pivotal set shot goal from outside 50 in the Saints tough win over the Western Bulldogs, which was only assured beyond doubt with a late goal to Nick Riewoldt in the final minute plus of the game.
-The win meant St Kilda got to play in its first Grand Final since the legendary 1997 team.
-Fisher was targeted and closely checked in the Grand Final, finishing with 15 disposals and 12 "one-percenters".
+Fisher collected 30 disposals and kicked a pivotal set shot goal from outside 50 in the Saints' tough win over the Western Bulldogs, which was only assured beyond doubt with a late goal to Nick Riewoldt in the final minutes of the game.
+The win meant St Kilda got to play in its first Grand Final since the 1997 team.
+Fisher was targeted and closely checked in the 2009 Grand Final, finishing with 15 disposals and 12 "one-percenters".

-Fisher missed the first two rounds of 2010, returning for a win that set the tone for the season against Collingwood in Round three.
+Fisher missed the first two rounds of 2010, returning for a win that set the tone for the season against Collingwood in Round 3.
 He was taken from the ground on a stretcher, tested under concussion protocols, then returned to finish out a match that St Kilda won by 28 points.
 Despite the nasty head clash and time on the bench, he finished with 28 disposals and 10 marks.
 Fisher played in all of the remaining 20 regular season games in 2010 after Round 2.
-He was again a consistent standout during the finals series, averaging 24 disposals and 8 marks in St Kilda unbeaten Finals Series run to the end of the 2010 AFL Grand Final.
-As of the end of the 2010 season, Fisher had played in Finals matches in 5 of the most recent 6 Finals Series, with 3 of those season resulting in a Preliminary Final, and two consecutive Grand Finals.
+He was again a consistent standout during the finals series, averaging 24 disposals and 8 marks in St Kilda unbeaten Finals series run to the end of the 2010 AFL Grand Final.
+As of the end of the 2010 season, Fisher had played in Finals matches in five of the most recent six Finals series, with three of those seasons resulting in a preliminary final, while two were consecutive grand finals.